 # Task Details View

 The Task Detail View shows all details of a task and allows you to work on it.
-This means you can change the state of a task or you can discuss a solution to resolve it.
+If you have the project permission to edit tasks and/or just update the status of tasks, you can directly modify the task's status here.
+Changes in a task's status here are immediately applied and do not need to be separately confirmed.
+Additionally, you can discuss a solution to resolve the task.

 # Action: Work On Tasks